Hotty-Frank/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash Enables the file to be in the programmes path for execution.
+#!/bin/bash Enables the file to be in the programmes path for execution
-chown This command allow one to change ownership of file from one user to another sudo gives the person changing the file temporary administrative rights betty refers to the person receiving new ownership hello is the name of the file to be transferred
+touch command just enables for creation of a new file thats empty